Fixture Unit Calculator - WSFU to GPM with Hunter's Curve

 Limitations

-- Pipe sizing does not model water hammer, thermal expansion, or pressure regulator requirements
+- Pipe sizing does not model pressure loss, water hammer, thermal expansion, or pressure regulator requirements

 - Does not calculate backflow preventer sizing or pressure loss through specific backflow devices